verboompj/Other/MDATP for Linux.md

 ![Screenshot](https://github.com/verboompj/Other/blob/master/Pictures/ascadd1.PNG)

-and selecting the right ( Security Center enabled ) Workspace.
+Selecting the right ( Security Center enabled ) Workspace.
 I chose to combine my Security Center Workspace with my existing Azure Monitor Log Analytics workspace

 ![Screenshot](https://github.com/verboompj/Other/blob/master/Pictures/ascadd.PNG)

-and thats it.
-You'll see the nodes apearing in ASC in a couple of minutes
+And thats it.
+You'll see the nodes apearing in ASC in a couple of minutes.